Misguided Schumer-Lee Bill Offers Visas for Foreign-Born Homebuyers

 The proposed legislation at hand, VISIT-USA, though with a much different mechanism, also would boost homeownership demand.
 And it ostensibly would do so without imposing any taxpayer burden - at least not directly.
 But there are major pitfalls.

 First, consider the composition of the buyers.
 Who has $500,000 to invest in American housing - be it a single-family detached, condominium or townhouse - and is willing to live in it for at least half the year?
 There are only so many legitimate businessmen, retirees and heirs to go around.
 Any number of disreputable investors may participate simply to acquire a prized U.S. resident visa.
 As the blogsite Diplopundit puts it: "Wanna guess who has that much cash floating around?
 Well, for starters, dictators, drug lords, drug traffickers and their girlfriends/boyfriends always have that much cash around, in case."
 Supporters of the bill respond that visa holders would include people who come here for legitimate work.
 But aside from the likelihood of job displacement of the native-born, we already give out work visas (E1 through E5, ranked according to priority).
-The VISIT-USA bill's housing visa, at bottom, is the standard B-2 visitor's visa under an assumed name.
-And the kinds of people who have $500,000 to spend on American real estate are the sorts of people who normally would qualify for a B-2 visa anyway.
-Moreover, a B-2 carries no restrictions on home purchases.
+The VISIT-USA bill's housing visa, at bottom, is a hybrid of the B-2 and EB-5 visas.
+The B-2 provides a temporary visa to visitors to this country; the EB-5 provides a green card to foreign investors who sink $500,000 or more into a U.S.-based business.
+Common sense would dictate that if someone qualifies for an EB-5 visa, that person pretty much can afford an expensive home.
+The Schumer-Lee bill would be both redundant and expensive.

 Second, the program would pose real national security issues.
 Supporters of the bill assure doubters that the State Department will thoroughly screen all applicants to ensure the U.S. won't serve as a safe haven for the world's riff-raff.
 But will it?
 The overworked State Department - which, remember, granted temporary visas to all 19 of the 9/11 terrorist hijackers - already is swamped with visa applications.
 To make the intended impact on homeownership demand, applicants would have to number in the hundreds of thousands over the next several years.
 It is difficult to imagine the department having the resources to properly vet all comers.